mosharaf/eecs489/Discussion/README.md

 # Discussion

-> Any starter code used for discussion will be added to this folder.
+> Any slides and starter code used for discussion will be added to this folder.